Will Fyffe: Early life and career

-Although he became well known as a talented actor for the breadth of his on-screen characterisations, Fyffe was also a successful music hall artist (singer-songwriter and comedian), creating a succession of comic characters, whose story he narrated with his unique form of delivery – Fyffe would start his song, pausing in the middle to give a monologue with further detail of the song's storyline, before resuming the song where he left off.
-Listen to the stories of the 94-year-old bridegroom and his three scheming sons in "I'm 94 Today", and the proud new father in "You Can Come And See The Baby".
-'Daft Sandy', the village idiot, was one of Fyffe's most popular characters – the drama critic, James Agate, referred to this as "a masterpiece of tragi-comedy".
-Will Fyffe had the ability to create a character and then seem to actually be that character.
+Although he became well known as a talented actor for the breadth of his on-screen characterisations, Fyffe was a successful music hall artist (singer-songwriter and comedian), creating a succession of comic characters, whose story he narrated with his unique form of delivery.
+Fyffe would start his song, pausing in the middle to give a monologue with details of the song's story, then resume the song where he left off.
+Daft Sandy, the village idiot, was one of Fyffe's more popular characters.
+The drama critic James Agate referred to this as "a masterpiece of tragi-comedy".

-In 1937, Fyffe appeared in the Royal Command Performance at the London Palladium, one of numerous appearances, and became regarded as Queen Elizabeth's favourite entertainer.
+In 1937, Fyffe appeared in the Royal Command Performance at the London Palladium, one of numerous appearances, and he became regarded as Queen Elizabeth's favourite entertainer.
 As one local commentator put it:

-" … we are sure the lasting thrill for us all was the finale, Will Fyffe, a wonderful Scottish comedian, was top of the bill.
+"...we are sure the lasting thrill for us all was the finale, Will Fyffe, a wonderful Scottish comedian, was top of the bill.
 To finish, he sang a song.
 On the second chorus, the scenery changed completely, and down the aisles came Scottish Pipers.
 The artists all appeared around a rostrum in front of the orchestra, and we filled the stage, in Scout uniform complete with red scarf.
 It was the greatest thrill of our young lives.
 As the National Anthem was played, we faced the Royal Box and sang as we had never sung before."

-For a period, Fyffe developed a successful stage partnership with Harry Gordon, playing opposite him in pantomime for many years, most notably at the famed Alhambra Theatre Glasgow.
+For a period, Fyffe developed a successful stage partnership with Harry Gordon, playing with him in pantomime for many years, most notably at the famed Alhambra Theatre Glasgow.

-In 1939 Fyffe was the ninth most popular British star at the box office.
-He was appointed a CBE in 1942.
+In 1939, Fyffe was the ninth most popular British star at the box office.
+He was appointed a Commander of the Order of the British Empire (CBE) in the 1942 Birthday Honours.